justwriteclick/docslikecode/README.md

 Pushing to the `build` branch lets you preview the build output using Netlify.
 You must log into Netlify to view the preview deploy.

-Pushing to the `master` branch builds output to https://www.docslikecode.com using Netlify.
-Auto publishing is on as a setting in Netlify, so deploys from master are published automatically.
+Pushing to the `main` branch builds output to https://www.docslikecode.com using Netlify.
+Auto publishing is on as a setting in Netlify, so deploys from `main` are published automatically.

 ## Theme Colophon
 Theme courtesy of https://mmistakes.github.io/so-simple-theme/